Death of Christoph Bulwin: Police investigation

 During the investigation at the scene several witnesses reported sightings of a man who matched this description.
 According to the witnesses, this man had waited close to the office building where Bulwin worked and had been seen there days and even weeks before the attack.
 One witness described an encounter during which the suspect complained about the witness's dog.

 In 2013, the police closed the investigation.
-On 24 August 2022, the case was featured on TV on Aktenzeichen XY... ungelöst where the German criminal police presents unsolved criminal cases which are reenacted.
+On 24 August 2022, the case was featured in the TV show Aktenzeichen XY... ungelöst where the German criminal police presents unsolved criminal cases which are reenacted.
 After the broadcast, a police officer in charge of evaluating call-ins during the show reported numerous new clues with two very promising leads.
 However, no substantial progress has been made as of 2023.

 In 2025, it was reported that DNA traces of two different men had been found on the syringe, neither of which had been identified.